Qoph: Velar gāf

 The Standard Arabic (MSA) combination of ج as a [d͡ʒ] and ق as a [q] does not occur in any natural modern dialect in the Arabian peninsula, which shows a strong correlation between the palatalization of ج to [d͡ʒ] and the pronunciation of the ق as a [ɡ] as shown in the table below:

+Pronunciation across other languages

 Maghrebi variant

 The Maghrebi style of writing qāf is different: having only a single point (dot) above; when the letter is isolated or word-final, it may sometimes become unpointed.

 The earliest Arabic manuscripts show qāf in several variants: pointed (above or below) or unpointed.
 Then the prevalent convention was having a point above for qāf and a point below for fāʼ; this practice is now only preserved in manuscripts from the Maghribi, with the exception of Libya and Algeria, where the Mashriqi form (two dots above: ق) prevails.